Q: When will the new Harvard Art Museums open?

 Q: Is it okay to use the images from the Harvard Art Museums website?

 A: Yes, you may use the images for personal, noncommercial, educational, or scholarly purposes, or for other fair use to the extent permitted under the law.
 For more information, please see image copyright.

 Q: How do I order images of artworks from the Harvard Art Museums’ collections?

 Q: Is it true that Harvard University students can rent works of art for their dorm rooms?

 A: In the past, Harvard students could rent prints from the Fogg collection through our Student Rental Program.
-The program was suspended indefinitely in 2008, when the building on Quincy Street that formerly housed the Fogg and Busch-Reisinger museums closed for a major renovation and expansion.
+The program was suspended indefinitely in 2008, when our historic building on Quincy Street closed for a major renovation and expansion.
 For more information, please contact the am_moderncontemporary [at] harvard [dot] edu (Division of Modern and Contemporary Art).